rails/rails/guides/source/7_1_release_notes.md

 *   Deprecate `config.active_record.suppress_multiple_database_warning`.

-*   Deprecate using `ActiveSupport::Duration` as an interpolated bind parameter in a SQL string template.
+*   Deprecate using `ActiveSupport::Duration` as an interpolated bind parameter in an SQL string template.

 *   Deprecate `all_connection_pools` and make `connection_pool_list` more explicit.